Pape Satàn, pape Satàn aleppe: The Flemish theory

 Another solution published by Giancarlo Lombardi in April 2021 asserts that the words are the phonetic transcription of a sentence in the medieval Flemish dialect of Bruges (Middelwestvlaamsch), written as "Pape Satan, pape Satan, help!" or "helpe!" and pronounced as "Pape Satan, pape Satan, alp!" or "alpe!"
 (This pronunciation, characteristic of Bruges and its region of West Flanders, is attested since 1150–1200 until the present day.)
 Dante would clearly indicate that he heard these words "with clucking voice" because of the guttural pronunciation of "alp" (especially the "L" — in Flemish/Dutch as in English, "kloek" is indeed the "chioccia"), typical of that dialect.
 By the phenomena known as anaptyxis and perhaps paragogy, typical of the Tuscan dialect of his day (as in "salamelecco" from As-salamu alaykum, also in modern Italian usage, and in "amecche" from Hebrew "amech" or "amcha" in Inf., XXXI, 67), Dante arrives at the transcription found in the poem.
 Dante might have used specifically the Flemish dialect of Bruges because of the intense commercial relationships that existed between Florence and Bruges since the 13th century (Plutus being the god of wealth).
-The poem includes two references to Bruges and further references to the Tuscan families involved in business there.
+The poem includes two references to Bruges in Inf, XV and in Purg, XX and further references to the Tuscan families involved in business there.
 The meaning in Flemish would be "Father Satan, father Satan, help!", where "Pape" refers to the priest at the head of a parish.
 (The Middelwestvlaamsch word for "Pope" would be Pawes, but it is very unlikely that Dante would have known Flemish.)
 The verse would then allude to the Gospel of Matthew (Matthew 16 and Matthew 21–23), and its intended meaning would be to condemn the exercising of temporal power by the Western Church.